bqth29/simulated-bifurcation-algorithm/CONTRIBUTING.md

 ## Code of Conduct

-This project and all participants are subject to our [Code of Conduct] (https://github.com/bqth29/simulated-bifurcation-algorithm/blob/main/CODE_OF_CONDUCT.md).
+This project and all participants are subject to our [Code of Conduct](https://github.com/bqth29/simulated-bifurcation-algorithm/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to abide by this code.

 ## Getting Started